hannshu/st_datasets/README.md

 adata, num = stds.get_data(dataset_func=stds.dataset_you_need, **dataset_specific_args)
 ```
 `get_data()` will return a `sc.Anndata` type st data and the number of clusters in the dataset.
-- Please note that st_datasets may generate a proxy file for people who cannot directly download datasets.
+- Please note that `st_datasets` may generate a proxy file the first time it is set up, which
+may help people who cannot directly download datasets.
 If you do not need a proxy, just rerun your script again, and the error will disappear.
 For those who cannot access the remote dataset and cannot set a proxy, we provide [**Baidu Netdisk**](https://pan.baidu.com/s/1eMVnLnJvx17Q8NmGgikuZA?pwd=k3k5)
 to download the dataset.
+Please place the `data` folder in your user root directory.

 ### more datasets
 squidpy provide some [annotated ST datasets](https://squidpy.readthedocs.io/en/stable/api.html#module-squidpy.datasets).